NikolayHadzhiev03/ReactProjectDefence/README.md

 ## Technologies Used

-React for the frontend
+React for the frontend.
-React Router for navigation
+React Router for navigation.
-Context API for state management
+Context API for state management.
-External CSS for styling
+External CSS for styling.

 ## How to Run